Data Engineer Interview Loop 2026: 7 Rounds & Still Ghosted

 # {'weeks_consumed': 8, 'hours_invested': 41,

-Google's data engineer loop takes 8+ weeks on average, with 6 to 10 weeks from first contact to decision.
+Google’s data engineer loop takes 8+ weeks on average, with 6 to 10 weeks from first contact to decision.
 Their onsite offer rate sits around 18%.
-You'll burn two full months for roughly a 1-in-5 shot, and that's if you make it to onsite.
+Two full months for roughly a 1-in-5 shot, contingent on reaching onsite.

 Amazon runs 4 to 6 rounds over 4 to 6 weeks, layering Leadership Principles evaluation on top of SQL, system design, and ETL.
-The LP rounds are their own skill tree; you can ace every technical round and get bounced for a weak "disagree and commit" story.
+The LP rounds are their own skill tree; a candidate can ace every technical round and get bounced for a weak “disagree and commit” story.

 Meta is actually faster: 3 to 5 weeks with 5 rounds total.
 They also led the industry on AI-enabled interviews.
-Credit where it's due.
+Credit where it is due.

 Microsoft has a hidden veto round nobody talks about.
-Their "As Appropriate" director round only happens for roughly 30% of final-stage candidates.
-You can pass every visible round and never know you were filtered out at a gate you didn't know existed.
-Microsoft's overall acceptance rate: 0.35%.
+Their “As Appropriate” director round only happens for roughly 30% of final-stage candidates.
+A candidate can pass every visible round and never know they were filtered out at a gate that wasn’t even named.
+Microsoft’s overall acceptance rate: 0.35%.

 The pattern across all of them: Big Tech hiring volumes are up 40% year-on-year, yet selectivity is at historic extremes.
-They're interviewing more people and hiring a smaller percentage.
+They are interviewing more people and hiring a smaller percentage.
 The disconnect between what companies test for and what the job actually requires has never been wider.
-They're asking graph traversal questions for roles that are 90% SQL and data modeling.
+They are asking graph traversal questions for roles that are 90% SQL and data modeling.

 75% of job applications receive zero response.
 Tech leads all industries with just a 5% response rate.
-Let that sink in: for every 20 applications you send, 19 will hear nothing.
+For every 20 applications sent, 19 will hear nothing.
 Ever.

-Companies hide behind legal liability as the reason they don't give feedback.
-It's a red herring.
-No engineer has ever sued a company because of constructive post-interview feedback.
-The real reason is operational: one "we chose another candidate" email costs nothing and avoids any conversation.
+Companies hide behind legal liability as the reason they do not give feedback.
+It is a red herring.
+No engineer has ever sued a company over constructive post-interview feedback.
+The real reason is operational: one “we chose another candidate” email costs nothing and avoids any conversation.
 Silence scales.
-Feedback doesn't.
+Feedback doesn’t.

-Here's what silence actually means in practice.
-If you've heard nothing for 10+ days after a round, the role is either frozen, you're a fallback candidate while they pursue someone else, or the job was a ghost posting from the start.
-Interviewer turnover or scheduling delays of more than a week between rounds suggest the same thing.
+Silence has concrete meaning.
+After 10+ days of no contact following a round, the role is either frozen, the candidate is a fallback while the company pursues someone else, or the job was a ghost posting from the start.
+Interviewer turnover or scheduling delays of more than a week between rounds suggest the same outcome.

 -- red flag detection: query your pipeline tracker weekly